Literature review | Aerosol Chemistry | Mar 21, 2024

 Among the compounds present in the aerosol produced by THS, the identity of more than 96% of the compounds by mass were confirmed using reference standards.

 A total of 529 compounds with concentrations ≥ 100 ng/stick were identified in the THS aerosol by untargeted screening and were estimated to constitute close to 100% of the total determined aerosol mass.
-Water, nicotine, and glycerin, which are highly abundant in the THS aerosol, were determined using separate targeted measurements and were not considered during the untargeted screening process.
+Water, nicotine, and glycerin, which are highly abundant in the THS aerosol, were determined using separate targeted measurements and were not considered during the untargeted screening process, bringing the total number of measured constituents to 532.

 Compounds making up 96.1% of aerosol mass confirmed by reference standard

-Infographic showing results of the untargeted screening and untargeted differential screening
+Results of the untargeted screening and untargeted differential screening.

 Results of the untargeted screening and untargeted differential screening.
 Left: More than 96% of the total mass characterized by untargeted screening, representing over 80% of the total number of compounds identified, was confirmed with reference standards.
 Right: The untargeted differential screening approach does not apply a reporting threshold, and focuses on identifying all compounds that are higher in abundance in the aerosol of THS compared with 3R4F smoke.